Are there design/construction requirements for new rail facilities receiving funding?

 What reporting requirements exist for the recipient once the grant is awarded?

-The DRPT Program Manager sends a request for railcar data annually on a fiscal year schedule to the recipient to verify its carload usage.
+The DRPT Program Manager sends a request for a railcar data annually for three years on a fiscal year schedule to the recipient to verify its carload usage.

 How long does the recipient have to make the necessary improvements?